Google to acquire Frommer's travel guidebooks

 The deal will meld the 55-year-old travel publisher's deep database of hotels and sights into a search giant that is seeking to position its services across the entire trip-planning process, from searching for a holiday destination and looking up hotel reviews to booking tours and restaurants in far-flung cities.

-As a result, analysts said, Google is increasingly threatening a range of companies, like review site Yelp Inc (YELP.N) and flight and hotel booking service TripAdvisor (TRIP.O), which are scrumming for a slice of the growing online travel market.
+As a result, analysts said, Google is increasingly threatening a range of companies, like review site Yelp Inc and flight and hotel booking service TripAdvisor, which are scrumming for a slice of the growing online travel market.

 U.S. online travel sales are expected to reach $119.2 billion this year, up from $107.4 billion in 2011, according to eMarketer.